 Causes & Symptoms of Gum Disease

 One of the leading causes of gum disease is a build up of plaque, a sticky substance that is constantly forming in the mouth.
 Plaque around the gum line and between teeth can be difficult to remove.
 Over time, plaque hardens and turns into tartar which can irritate the gums and lead to an infection resulting in damage to gum tissue and the underlying bone.
+The only to remove the plaque and tartar from hard to reach places is with regular dental cleanings at our Philadelphia dentist office.

 There are many contributing factors to gum disease.
 Patients with chronic conditions such as heart disease, diabetes and pregnancy are more vulnerable to gum disease.
 Other contributing factors may include teeth grinding, tobacco use, and poor nutrition.